Sterlid/cs102-card-game/README.md

-Welcome to our Blackjack card game!
-You might be wondering, why did we choose Blackjack?
-Initially, we were unsure what game we should create.
-So we went to YouTube for some inspiration.
-After some research, we found a Blackjack project done by Kenny Yip Coding in Youtube.
-Inspired by the simplicity of his project's UI and his straightforward logic, we decided to create our own Blackjack game.
-We implemented a similar UI design with his project, but we opted for a more thorough and complete logic, as Blackjack actually has a lot of rules!
+This is your chance to win it all, or lose big!
+Surely, you are a winner, right?
+Only quitters will claim that gambling is an addiction.
+Come indulge into the world of Blackjack and reign supreme!
+The rules are straightforward, but the stakes are high!

+Inspired by simple UI design and straightforward architecture of Kenny Yip Coding, we built upon the foundations of his project to create our own blackjack, with some more twists and turns that you can find out for yourself!

 Here are the rules and rewards for our game!